 Dead trees can be revived if inspected and treated by a qualified arborist.
 Some species will recover on their own after a few years or when conditions are right.
 The fact that the trunk is completely dry does not mean the tree won’t’ start growing again at some point in the future.
 However, proper care needs to be taken for dead or dying trees to prevent further damage through rotting and pest infestation.
 The arborist can also advise you if it’s safe to keep the dead tree around or cut it.

 Does Cutting Off Dead Branches Help A Tree?

 Cutting or pruning dead branches off a tree helps it maintain its health even in harsh conditions.
 With more space between branches, the tree can access more sunlight to create nutrients for growth.
 At the same time, removing the unnecessary bulk on the tree’s crown will reduce the chances of it tipping over if it has a weak trunk or compromised root system.

 Who Is Responsible for Dead Trees?

 Dead trees can remain standing for many years or fall within a few days depending on the type of tree, how compromised it is, and what led to its death.
 Large trees that die a natural death can remain standing for many years while weaker trees can tip over after a few days.

 What Causes Trees to Die?

-Numerous things can cause a tree to die including old age, pest infestation, drought, physical damage, lack of water, low soil nutrient levels or erosion, etc. This is why it is important to have your trees looked at every year to maintain their overall health and prevent early death.
+Numerous things can cause a tree to die, including old age, pest infestation, drought, physical damage, lack of water, low soil nutrient levels or erosion, etc. This is why having your trees looked at every year is important to maintain their overall health and prevent early death.